This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 How Long Should I Wait To Wash My Hair After Highlights?

-After you’re done giving yourself a balayage, it’s best to wait two to three days before shampooing your hair.
+After completing your balayage, it’s best to wait two to three days before shampooing your hair.

-This is to prolong the lifespan of your tone and shade.
+This helps extend the life of your new tone and color.

-When you color or bleach your hair, your cuticles are opened wide to let your natural pigments out.
+When you bleach or color your hair, the process opens up your hair cuticles to allow your natural pigment to lift.

-And when you’re finally allowed to wash your hair, always make sure you find a shampoo and conditioner that’s designed for chemically-treated locks.
+When you’re finally ready to wash your hair, it’s crucial to use a shampoo and conditioner made specifically for color-treated hair.

-The Love Beauty and Planet Murumuru Butter & Rose Shampoo and Conditioner is an excellent shower duo for people with color-treated and bleached hair.
+A great option is the Love Beauty and Planet Murumuru Butter & Rose Shampoo and Conditioner.

 Related Post: Best Sulfate-Free Shampoo For Permed Hair